gotzl/hid-fanatecff/README.md

 ## Planned

-* support more effects
+* Support more effects
-* support more devices / advances functions of devices
+* Support more devices / advances functions of devices
-* support different wheels-rims and their quirks
+* Support different wheels-rims and their quirks
-* packaging for more distros
+* Packaging for more distros

 ## Contact

-If you have an issue, feature request or a general question, feel free to open a ticket on github.
+If you have an issue, feature request or a general question, feel free to open a ticket on GitHub.

 ## Disclaimer

 I am not associated with Endor AG/Fanatec.
-I take absolutly _no_ responsibility for any malfunction of this driver and their consequences.
+I take absolutely _no_ responsibility for any malfunction of this driver and their consequences.
 If your device breaks or your hands get ripped off I'm sorry, though. ;)